how to plan

 5. Getting Around

 Lift tickets and snow tubing tickets are available at the outside ticket windows at the base of the tunnel.
-All tickets, rentals, lessons, ski shop and lockers are available at the main ticket windows up through the tunnel.
-The café, bar, fireplace, and more restrooms are on the 2nd floor of the lodge floor.
+All tickets, rentals, lessons, ski shop, and lockers are available at the main ticket windows up through the tunnel.
+The café, bar, fireplace, and more restrooms are on the 2nd floor of the lodge.
 The 3rd floor has more table seating.

 First-time skiers & riders